oh9vd/weather-symbol-svg-microservice/README.md

 * **`utils/svgExtractor.js`**: This utility is crucial for dissecting raw SVG files, allowing their `<defs>` and `<style>` blocks to be merged intelligently and their main content transformed.
 * **`utils/validator.js`**: Ensures that incoming `weather_code` and `angle` parameters are in the expected format, preventing malformed requests.
 * **`services/weatherSymbolService.js`**:
-    * **Vaisala Weather Codes**: The `parseVaisalaWeatherCode` function interprets the 4-digit Vaisala code into a list of required SVG component names (e.g., `sun`, `cloud-2`, `smow`).
+    * **Vaisala Weather Codes**: The `parseVaisalaWeatherCode` function interprets the 4-digit Vaisala code into a list of required SVG component names (e.g., `sun`, `cloud-3`, `snow`).
 It includes logic to handle day/night, cloudiness, precipitation type, and rate.
     * **SVG Combination**: For Vaisala symbols, it reads multiple individual SVG element files (from `assets/elements/`), extracts their content, styles, and definitions, then dynamically compiles a single output SVG with appropriate `translate` and `scale` transformations for each component.
     * **Wind Arrow**: For wind arrows, it reads the base `wind-arrow.svg` and applies a `rotate` transformation around its center to achieve the desired direction.
     * **Optimization**: All final SVGs are passed through `svgo` for optimization before being sent as a response.